Noah Holm

-Noah Emmanuel Jean Holm (born 23 June 2001) is a professional footballer who plays as a forward for Reims, on loan from Rosenborg.
+Noah Emmanuel Jean Holm (born 23 May 2001) is a professional footballer who plays as a forward for Eliteserien club Brann.
 Born in Denmark, he has represented Norway internationally at various youth levels.

+Club career

+On 1 September 2022, Holm joined Ligue 1 club Reims on loan from Rosenborg for the duration of the 2022–23 season.

+On 13 April 2025, Holm scored seven goals in an 11–1 win over fifth division side Rindal in the first round of the Norwegian Cup.

 Personal life

 Holm is the son of the Danish former footballer, David Nielsen.
-He is of Danish and Congolese descent through his father.
+He is of Danish and Congolese Malagasy descent through his father and his mother.
 Eligible for his father's nation Denmark, Holm nonetheless chose to be a Norway youth international.